AndreaRaffaelli/ICCBD_notes/group_policy/group_policy.md

 The group of processes can dynamically change in cardinality, it is possible to join or to leaver the group.
 Need a new operation for tracking the dynamic behavior of the group.
 GBCast makes possible to order all Bcast.

 Every group member uses a table for other members: is updated by any GBcast

+> Read the wikipedia page on how GB and CBcast work.
+It is heplful for the exam.
+[ISIS GBcast](https://en.wikipedia.org/wiki/Gbcast)

 ## synchronization using tokens